Carolyn S. Shoemaker: Personal life

 Shoemaker was born on June 24, 1929, in Gallup, New Mexico, to Hazel and Leonard Spellmann.
 Her family then moved to Chico, California, where she and her brother Richard grew up.
 She earned bachelor's and master's degrees in history, political science, and English literature from Chico State.

-When her brother attended Caltech, his roommate was a young graduate student named Eugene "Gene" Shoemaker.
+When her brother attended Caltech, his roommate was a graduate student Eugene Shoemaker.
 Carolyn first met him in the summer of 1950 at her brother's wedding.
-After graduating, Shoemaker had moved to New Jersey to begin work toward his doctoral degree at Princeton University.
+After graduating, Shoemaker had moved to New Jersey to work toward his doctoral degree at Princeton University.
 He had flown back to California to serve as Richard's best man.
 When Shoemaker returned to his studies at Princeton, Carolyn and he maintained a pen pal relationship and later both attended a two-week camping trip on the Cumberland Plateau.
 They were married on August 18, 1951 and had three children: Christy, Linda, and Patrick (Pat).

 The Shoemaker family lived in Grand Junction, Colorado, Menlo Park, California, and Pasadena, California, before settling down in Flagstaff, Arizona, where she and her husband worked together at the Lowell Observatory.
 In 1997, Carolyn and Gene were involved in a car crash in Australia.
 Gene was killed instantly, while Carolyn sustained severe injuries.

 Shoemaker died at age 92, after a fall on August 13, 2021.

 Carolyn never really considered herself a scientist, although she absorbed a large amount of geology and astronomy from her husband.
 She was a forthright person, gifted with inordinate patience and a fine sense of humour.
 Before the Jupiter impacts, a reporter asked her what would happen if all the comet's fragments were to hit Earth instead.
 "We would all die," she answered.
 The interviewer explained that this was for a children's programme, then posed the question again.
 Carolyn's second answer: "We would all be very uncomfortable."